 Some might shy away from making a fuss about turning the big 4-0.
 Not Site Gallery.
-Forty years on from its opening in 1979, Site has planned a lively programme of exhibitions, workshops and events to mark the occasion, looking back into its archives in order to look forward to its future possibilities.
+Forty years on from its opening in 1979, Site has planned a lively programme of exhibitions, workshops and events to mark the occasion in 2019, looking back into its archives in order to look forward to its future possibilities.
 The timing couldn't be better; after being closed for refurbishment for eighteen months, the city is eager to celebrate the newly expanded gallery.
 And on top of that, Site has a brand new Artistic Director to see it into its milestone birthday: Sharna Jackson.

 Sharna joins Executive Director Judith Harry to lead the contemporary art gallery at this exciting time.
-She brings to the gallery her love of social engagement, digital creativity and publishing, built up during past work with the likes of the Children's Media Conference's Playground, Tate and Design Museum, and as a children's author – her first novel, High-rise Mystery, will be released in April 2019.
+She brings to the gallery her love of social engagement, digital creativity and publishing, built up during past work with the likes of the Children's Media Conference's Playground, Tate and Design Museum, and as a children's author – her first novel, High-rise Mystery, was released in April 2019.

 Here Sharna introduces herself, tells us about coming to Site at this significant point in its history, and shares her love of barges.